 The back cover image is from DINA 2016.
 It embodies contemporary railroading as well as pays homage to the industry’s rich history.
 Regional railroads like the privately owned Ohio-based Wheeling & Lake Erie account for approximately 31 percent of freight rail mileage in the United States, according to the AAR.
 W&LE’s corporate image, and subsequently its entire equipment roster, is reminiscent of Denver & Rio Grande Western’s black and Aspen Gold colors and “flying” letters.
 For someone like me, it harkens back to “vintage” railroading, when Zephyrs whisked eager passengers to far off vacation hotspots — part of the North American dream.

 DINA 2017 will be June 10, 2017.

 We welcome submissions for next year’s Railroads Illustrated Annual.
 The range of materials we regularly pursue includes operationsbased features, railfan photo essays, DINA, and a Portfolio.
+The deadline for DINA 2017 submissions is July 1, 2017.
 Contact the editor for submission guidelines.

 —Cinthia Priest, Editor